You Are Not Alone On Your Immigration Journey

-The intersection of criminal law and immigration law is too often perilous for non-citizens, including lawful permanent residents, facing criminal charges in the United States.
-Plea bargains are designed to foster efficiency and often result in reduced sentences in criminal proceedings.
-Yet, these orders can unexpectedly trigger severe immigration consequences, including detention and deportation.
+The intersection of criminal law and immigration law is perilous for non-citizens, including lawful permanent residents, facing criminal charges in the United States.
+Plea bargains, while designed for efficiency and often leading to reduced sentences, can unexpectedly trigger severe immigration consequences, including detention and deportation.

-Nearly 98% of convictions nationwide come from guilty pleas.
-This makes plea bargaining the primary method to resolve criminal cases.
-However, for non-citizens, these less expensive seemingly expedient agreements can have devastating and permanent consequences that extend far beyond the criminal penalties themselves.
+Nearly 98% of convictions nationwide come from guilty pleas, making plea bargaining the primary method to resolve criminal cases.
+However, for non-citizens, these seemingly expedient agreements can have devastating and permanent consequences that extend far beyond the criminal penalties themselves.
 The decisions can result in removal from the United States, indefinite separation from family, and bars to reentry.
 The knowledgeable assistance of a trusted immigration attorney can prove crucial for non-citizens attempting to navigate criminal charges while protecting their resident status and/or path to citizenship.

 Understanding Plea Bargains in the Immigration Context

-A plea bargain is a negotiated agreement between a defendant and prosecutor, where the defendant may or may not plead guilty in exchange for certain concessions, such as community service, psychological counseling, more lenient sentences, reduced charges, or the dismissal of all or some charges.
+A plea bargain is a negotiated agreement between a defendant and prosecutor.
+In exchange for certain concessions—such as community service, psychological counseling, or reduced charges—the defendant may or may not plead guilty.
 While these arrangements may seem beneficial because defendants can avoid a lengthy trial and potentially receive a reduced sentence, a plea deal can have catastrophic immigration consequences for non-citizens.
-Unfortunately, pleading guilty to certain offenses can automatically trigger deportation proceedings, even for lawfully present immigrants with green cards.
+Pleading guilty to certain offenses can automatically trigger deportation proceedings, even for lawfully present immigrants with green cards.
 It can also temporarily or permanently disqualify applicants for citizenship by naturalization and adjustment of status.

 What Are Deportable Offenses Under Immigration Law?

-Aggravated felonies constitute another major category of deportable offenses.
-For immigration purposes, a conviction becomes an aggravated felony if a sentence of one year or more is imposed.
+• Aggravated Felonies: For immigration purposes, a conviction becomes an aggravated felony if a sentence of one year or more is imposed.
 The INA defines specific crimes as “aggravated” for deportation purposes, including certain burglary offenses, sexual abuse of children, rape, drug trafficking, and homicide.
 Even when a plea bargain results in a conviction for a lesser offense, that conviction may still qualify as an aggravated felony under immigration law, triggering expedited removal proceedings.

 What Constitutes a “Conviction” for Immigration Purposes?